AISHA ALSHAWAF, BDS 1986, FDSRCS, MFGDP, Diploma in Implant Dentistry, Royal college of Surgeons of England

 ALICIA VIDEON, LLB (Hons), B Ec.

+Current appointed Chair of the FfWG.
 Jane is a Professor of Physical Geography at the University of Southampton.
 Her teaching and research is about glaciers, sediments and the Ice Age, as well using Sensor Networks to monitor the environment.
 She has experience in numerous leadership roles including external examiner of PhD and undergraduate programmes, academic appointment boards and grant committees.

 RACHAEL UNSWORTH, MA, PhD

 Rachael is currently a consultant in the field of urban geography.
 Previously she lectured at the School of Geography at the University of Leeds and has been involved in research throughout her professional life.
 She has been a member of a number of committees and boards and is committed to women having the chance to maximise their educational potential.

 Sam is a senior investment banker who grew up and later worked in India.
 He has been involved in the world of investments since starting his career as a Chartered Accountant with Price Waterhouse.
 He has worked with clients, including charities, on managing their investment portfolios and brings this expertise to the Board of FfWG.
 Through both his time in India and personal experience he believes strongly in the need for achieving equality of educational opportunity between the sexes.

 Carolyn is an Associate Professor of Biomedical Sciences in the Department of Physiology, Anatomy and Genetics at Oxford University.
 Her research interests include cardiac physiology and metabolism, with a particular focus on cardiac progenitor cells.
 She is the current chair of the Grant Committee.